Phenzic/technical-writing-bounty/drafts/build_a_dao_on_fuel/draft.md

 }
 ```

-### Compiling your Smart Contract
+### Compiling Your Smart Contract

 First, ensure you are in your contract directory, and run the command `forc build`.
 You should get a response similar to the one in the image below.

 ![forc_build](./images/forc_compile.png)

-## Deploying your smart contract
+## Deploying Your Smart Contract

 Following the next few steps, you will deploy your contract to the Fuel `beta-5` testnet.

-Assuming you already have your developer wallet configured locally and that your wallet details, including your password, are safely stored.
+Assuming you already have your developer wallet configured locally and your wallet details, including your password, are safely stored.
 If not, follow the steps [here](https://github.com/FuelLabs/forc-wallet) or watch [this](https://www.youtube.com/watch?v=YiNRgaQvoqo).

-1. First, you need to get your test faucet coins to deploy and make transactions on your contract.
+1. First, you must get your test faucet coins to deploy and make transactions on your contract.
 Head over to the test faucet to get your tokens.

 2. Run the command `forc deploy --testnet`.
 You should get a response similar to the one below.